 Are your contracted non-yieldable segments adding to your bottom line?
 Or are they displacing revenues that can be generated by selling public transient rates?
-Important questions from a revenue management perspective.
+These are mportant questions to ask from a revenue management perspective.

 The last room value (LRV) is the total value of the last rooms to sell.
 It can also include the Total Revenue or the Total Net Revenue.
-A displacement calculation or analysis should be regularly performed on your main accounts to evaluate the revenue gain: revenue displaced on identified dates minus the positive revenue on non constrained dates.
+A displacement calculation or analysis is an important hotel revenue management tool and should be regularly performed by revenue managers on your main accounts to evaluate the revenue gain: revenue displaced on identified dates minus the positive revenue on non constrained dates.

 In hotel revenue management, that requires extracting the day by day production of your TOP accounts (Tour Operators, Corporate, Consortia and IDSs) and evaluating day by day the possible displacements.